grimfiendish/PiMe/README.md

     (each of which can be turned off).

-* If someone whispers you with "**pi check**" this addon auto-replies to tell them if/when it'll be up.
+* If someone whispers you with "**pi check**" this addon whispers back to tell them when it'll be up next.

 ## FWIW...